 - Go to the GST portal.

 - Click on ‘registration’ under the ‘services’ tab and click on ‘New registration’.

 - Now, fill form GST REG-01 for your new registration and enter details such as the legal name of your business, state, email address, mobile number, and PAN card.

-- Verify your information by entering the one-time password sent to your mobile number and email ID, and click on ‘Proceed.’
+- Verify that your information by entering the one-time password sent to your mobile number and email ID, and click on ‘Proceed’.

 - After verification, you will receive a Temporary Reference Number (TRN) when you complete the process and move to Part B. Note down this number.

 - To start with part B, log in with your TRN and enter the CAPTCHA code.
 Complete the OTP verification with the OTP sent to your email id and registered mobile number.
 You will then be redirected to the GST registration page.